-Contaminated water carries the amoeba up the nose and into the brain of its victim, causing primary amebic meningoencephalitis.
-Once there, it inflames and destroys brain tissue and kills the host.
-From 1962 to 2016, it infected a reported 143 people, and only four of them survived.
+Tainted water carries the amoeba up the nose and into the brain of its victim, causing primary amebic meningoencephalitis.
+Once there, it inflames and destroys brain tissue and eradicates the host.

 Infection is rare, and people who swim in the same water at the same time can avoid contracting the amoeba while another person in their group might be affected.
 As such, there is no real way to know what methods are effective for preventing the disease.

-Found in warmer coastal waters, the Vibrio bacteria enters the body through open wounds.
+Found in warmer coastal waters, the Vibrio bacteria enters the body through open wounds and also through oral ingestion.
 The bacteria can cause loose stool, cramping, fever, chills, and nausea that subsides after a few days.
 It sometimes also prompts a much more serious skin infection that can lead to hospital time or amputation.

 If you have open wounds, scrapes, or scratches, cover them with waterproof bandages before exposing them to salt water, brackish water, or fluids from raw seafood.
 Wash thoroughly if dressings aren't available and contact occurs.